privefl/jekyll-now-r-template/README.md

 ## Conclusion

 As a reminder, most credit goes to the contributors of [Jekyll Now](https://github.com/barryclark/jekyll-now) and its author Barry Clark.
-I used parts of the css files and templates in [package prettydoc](https://github.com/yixuan/prettydoc).
+I also used parts of the css files and templates in [package prettydoc](https://github.com/yixuan/prettydoc).

 If anything is false or not clear enough, feel free to contact me or open an issue.